dentarg/auth0-blog/_posts/2016-10-05-build-your-first-app-with-polymer-and-web-components.markdown

 	},
 	getSecretQuote: function() {
-		// add token authorization and generate Ajax request this.$.getSecretQuoteAjax.headers['Authorization'] = 'Bearer ' + this.storedUser.token;
+		// add token authorization and generate Ajax request this.$.getSecretQuoteAjax.headers['Authorization'] = 'Bearer ' + this.storedUser.access_token;
 		this.$.getSecretQuoteAjax.generateRequest();
 	}
 });
 ```

 `getSecretQuote()` is executed when the user clicks the button to fetch a new quote from the API.
-We'll use the `generateRequest()` method and provide an `Authorization` header with the user's token.
+We'll use the `generateRequest()` method and provide an `Authorization` header with the user's access token.

 Authenticated users can now get secret quotes!